What is NYC Well?

 NYC Well is New York City’s free, confidential support, crisis intervention, and information and referral service for anyone seeking help for mental health and/or substance misuse concerns, available 24 hours a day, 7 days a week, 365 days a year.

-NYC Well is operated by MHA-NYC on behalf of the NYC Department of Health and Mental Hygiene.
+NYC Well is operated by Vibrant Emotional Health on behalf of the NYC Department of Health and Mental Hygiene.

 What happens when I contact NYC Well?

 A trained counselor or peer support specialist will listen to your concerns or help you through a crisis and give you the support, resources, and referrals you need to move forward and be well.